sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 #### Contiguous Memory Allocation

-- one motivation for demand paging was to limit unnecessary swapping in multiprogrammed workloads, which modern large memories make less common.
+- One motivation for demand paging was to limit unnecessary swapping in multi-programmed workloads, which modern large memories make less common.
 - RMM trades increased memory for better performance, a common tradeoff when memory is cheap and plentiful.